JudgeZ/Python-for-Power-Platform/docs/user-manual/07-solutions.md

   land under `Other/` to round-trip cleanly.
 * `unpack-sp` always creates a `src/` directory so you can track exports in source control, and `pack-sp` reverses the projection before zipping.
+* The `src/` projection mirrors SolutionPackager conventions, making it easy to diff between environments with Git.
+Clean up the staging tree after packaging to avoid stale files (`rm -rf solution_src`).